-• a two-part variable remuneration plan, ranging from 0 to $\leq 1,440,000$, or 0-160% of the fixed portion, depending on performance achieved.
+• a two-part variable remuneration plan, ranging from 0 to ε 1,440,000, or 0-160% of the fixed portion, depending on performance achieved.
 The first part is based on three economic ratios (net earnings per share, operating income per share and free cash flow).
 The second part is managerial and based on performance against qualitative criteria as defined by the Board.
 For the first part, the quantitative target level expected to be achieved is linked to the specific method of the calculation formula, such that any increase in remuneration is dependent on an improvement in the performance ratios from one year to the next;

 • a long-term incentive plan, allowing for a capital allowance to be built up gradually, variably, and based on specific performance objectives.
 Except in certain specific cases, incentive plan awards will vest only if the beneficiary completes his term of office.
-Under this incentive plan, an amount equivalent to (a) 16,600 times the value of the VINCI share, provided that ROCE, restated for non-controlling interests when they are higher than 33.33%, exceeds 6%, and (b) 41,500 times the increase in the VINCI share price over a one-year period, provided that the VINCI share outperforms a peer group comprising at least 10 European construction and infrastructure concession companies by at least 5%, is to be granted to Mr Huillard for each of the four years of his term of office.
-In the event of lesser performance, the amount of the annual allocation under (a) will be reduced and will be equal to zero if ROCE is less than 5%, and the allocation under (b) will be reduced to zero if the VINCI share underperforms the peer group by more than 5%;
+Under this incentive plan, an amount equivalent to (a) 16,600 times the value of the VINCI share, provided that ROCE exceeds 6% (9% starting from the 2012 financial year), and (b) 41,500 times the increase in the VINCI share price over a one-year period, provided that the VINCI share outperforms a peer group comprising at least 10 European construction and infrastructure concession companies by at least 5%, is to be granted to Mr Huillard for each of the four years of his term of office.
+In the event of lesser performance, the amount of the annual allocation under (a) will be reduced and will be equal to zero if ROCE is less than 5% (8% starting from the 2012 financial year), and the allocation under (b) will be reduced to zero if the VINCI share underperforms the peer group by more than 5%.
+Starting from the 2013 financial year, the scope of calculation for ROCE will be restated to exclude the ANA Group;

-• Mr Huillard is deemed to have the status of a senior executive, thereby entitling him to benefit from the additional supplementary pension plan established for senior executives of VINCI SA and mentioned in paragraph D. 3.2 of the Report of the Board of Directors, page 120, as well as from the Group's welfare benefits plans.
-The commitment with regard to the supplementary pension plan was approved by shareholders at the 6 May 2010 Shareholders' General Meeting.
-The benefit of such a supplementary pension plan was taken into account in the determination of Mr Huillard's overall remuneration;
+• Mr Huillard is deemed to have the status of a senior executive, thereby entitling him to benefit from the additional supplementary pension plan established for senior executives of VINCI SA and mentioned in paragraph D.3.2 of the Report of the Board of Directors, page 133, as well as from the Group's welfare benefits plans.
+The commitment with regard to the supplementary pension plan was approved by shareholders at the 6 May 2010 Shareholders' General Meeting and the benefit of this supplementary pension plan was taken into account in determining Mr Huillard's overall remuneration;